Tim Ball: Climate change-related activism

 Michael E. Mann called Ball "perhaps the most prominent climate change denier in Canada."
 The Frontier Centre for Public Policy, a Canadian think tank, states that Ball disputed anthropogenic global warming since the mid-1990s, and asserted that global warming is due to natural variations.
 Ball spoke twice at The Heartland Institute's International Conference on Climate Change, where he was presented as a former climatology professor at the University of Winnipeg.
 However, critics pointed out that Ball was a professor of geography, not climatology, and that the University of Winnipeg never had a climatology department.
 Ball replied that the climate program at The University of Winnipeg was part of the geography department in the early 1980s.
 He also asserted that websites such as DeSmogBlog made false charges about his credentials and professional qualifications.

 From 2002 to 2007, Ball wrote 39 opinion pieces and 32 letters to the editor in 24 different Canadian newspapers, and from 2002 to 2012, he gave over 600 public talks about global warming and various environmental issues.
 Friends of Science maintains a "Climate Digest" of articles written by Ball in 2008–09.

 In 2007 Ball appeared on The Great Global Warming Swindle, an hour and a quarter-long British television documentary that aired on Channel 4 and that was described as a "deceptive and propagandist portrayal of the science of global warming".
-Also in 2007, he participated in Exposed: The Climate of Fear, a special presentation of the Glenn Beck Program, with Patrick Michaels, John Christy, and other climate sceptics.
+Also in 2007, he participated in Exposed: The Climate of Fear, a special presentation of the Glenn Beck Program, with Patrick Michaels, John Christy, and other climate deniers.
 In 2010, he appeared on the Michael Coren Show.